velo-by-wix/twilio-challenge/docs/SAVE_DATA.md

 **:white_check_mark: Step-by-Step Instructions**

 1. Now that you have the data from the inputs, you have to store them in the database.
 First, you need to import the WixData API.
+The best way to manage import statements is by adding them at the top of your code files.
 ```JavaScript
 import wixData from 'wix-data';
 ```